MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **New Request:**

+    - New request created in case and task management and then it will moved to ARCO Approval from case and task management.

-    - Initiated request is received from Case and task management for retirement is waiting for process.
+    - Initiated request is received from Case and task management for retirement waiting is waiting for.

       - *In The action field is following to,*